vanshhhhh/WhatsApp-spam/README.md

 (Choose the version of chromedriver according to chrome version you are using)
   - After Installing chromedriver paste it in C:\Python27\Scripts.
 Make sure this directory is added to PATH
 # NOTE
-You have to scan the QR code using your whatsapp mobile app
+You have to scan the QR code using your whatsapp mobile app just once